 - The datalogger has a different operating system than the computer compiler.
 Check the two versions if in doubt.
 The computer compiler version is shown on the first line of the compile results.
 Update the computer compiler by first downloading the executable OS file from www.campbellsci.com.
 When run, the executable file updates the computer compiler.
 To update the datalogger operating system, see Updating the operating system (p.
-93). - The program has large memory requirements for data tables or variables and the datalogger does not have adequate memory.
+115). - The program has large memory requirements for data tables or variables and the datalogger does not have adequate memory.
 This normally is flagged at compile time in the compile results.
 If this type of error occurs: - Check the CPU drive for copies of old programs.
-The datalogger keeps copies of all program files unless they are deleted, the drive is formatted, or a new operating system is loaded with Device Configuration Utility.
+The datalogger keeps copies of all program files unless they are deleted, the drive is formatted, or a new operating system is loaded with Device Configuration Utility. - Check the USR drive size.
+If it is too large it may be using memory needed for the program.